codeenigma/ce-dev-ce-provision-config/README.md

-# Holds private information for the ce-deploy setup
+# Configuration for ce-provision setup used by ce-dev

-## hosts
-This will be symlinked to /etc/ansible/hosts

-## fact.d
-This will be symlinked to /etc/ansible/fact.d

-## group_vars
-This will be symlinked to /etc/ansible/group_vars